 Magnetic resonance imaging (MRI or MR) combines a powerful magnet with an advanced computer system and radio waves to produce accurate, detailed pictures of organs and tissues to diagnose a variety of medical conditions and guide patient care.

 The strength of an MRI magnet is called “field strength” and is measured in Tesla or “T.” Higher field strength means the scanner has a stronger magnet and the ability to produce more detailed images.

 Images from high-field MRI scanners are read by our specialized radiologists – doctors with advanced training in reading imaging studies of the body part you are having examined – so you can be confident of an accurate diagnosis.

 The MRI Experience

 If you have not had an MRI exam before, chances are you have questions about what to expect.
 Here, you’ll find information on how to prepare and what to expect during and after your exam.
 MRI is one of the safest, most comfortable imaging techniques available.

 - Preparation for your MRI will depend on your specific exam.
 A center representative will call you prior to your appointment to provide personalized instructions, and review health and insurance information.

 - At the time of your appointment, notify a center staff member if you are nursing or if there is a chance you could be pregnant.

-- Because of the magnetic field, you will be required to wear metal-free clothing, or to change into a gown.
+- Because of the magnetic field, you will be required to change into a gown or scrubs so we can ensure your clothing is free of any metal.
 You also will be asked to remove any metallic objects, such as jewelry, watches and hair clips.

 - On the day of your exam, please arrive 15 minutes early to check-in and bring prior imaging results with you, if instructed.